 - Over 70,000 team members, mostly PhD students and post-docs, have been supported – training the next generation of excellent researchers

-- ERC research led to over 100,000 articles published, with more than 5,500 articles in the 1% most cited international scientific journals.
+- ERC research led to over 150,000 articles published, with more than 6,100 articles among the top 1% highly cited.

 - ERC projects have led to over 1,200 patent applications and over 100 new ventures.